Martin-Gleiss/smartvisu/trunk/readme.txt

 HISTORY
 --------------------------------------------------------------------------------
 v 1.8
+    - new widget-file: widgets/phone.html for phonelists
+      A phone system is required.
+Supported are:
+      Auerwald VoiP 5010, VoiP 5020, Commander Basic.2
+      fritz!box 7050, 7170 and similar types
-    - Apps with more docu
+    - add: apps now support more docu
+    - updated: jQuery plugins

 v 1.7 06.10.12
     - new feature: Apps (an app is a complete html-page, witch can be easily used in your project.
-Use lib.app('NAME OF APP') to use one.
-      All apps are located in pages/apps
+Use lib.app('NAME OF APP') to show one on your page. all apps are located in pages/apps
-    - App: Impressions Frankfurt, Impressions Würzburg
+    - app: Impressions Frankfurt, Impressions Würzburg
-    - App: Weather Tagesschau
+    - app: Weather Tagesschau
     - basic.symbol now with text
     - new widget-file: widgets/weather.html with weather.map, weather.mapslides
     - new widget-file: widgets/clock.html